SKKU-COMPASSLAB/compasslab/content/publications/171002-cramsim/index.md

     #   - NDP : Near Data Processing / Processing In Memory
     pub_class: "MS"  # choose any class of the publication
 ---
+## Abstract
+The explosion of digital data and the high computation demands of data analysis have made the memory system a major contributor to the performance and power consumption of modern computing systems.
+Both industry and academia have proposed innovations such as new memory architectures, interfaces, devices, and topologies, that has lead to a vast increase in the design space of memory systems.
+In this paper, we present CramSim, which is a flexible, extensible, and scalable simulation framework designed to help efficiently explore the vast design space of memory systems.
+CramSim is designed on top of SST (Structural Simulation Toolkit) to decouple basic functional blocks of the memory system into separate components.
+This modular design eases modeling of individual components and evaluation of various configurations of memory systems.